JonJagger/cyber-dojo/md/misc.md

 ```
 $ git diff 4 5 sandbox/filename
 ```
-It's much easier and more informative to just click on a dashboard traffic light.
+It's much easier and more informative to just click on a traffic light.

 disk space